MileHacker Logo

 Local Phrases

-• Basic Spanish greetings and "thank you" have a positive impression.
+• Basic Spanish greetings and "thank you" make a positive impression.

 • Using "mi hermano/a" (my brother/sister) for a friendly, informal address builds connection.